 - Quality ingredients should be procured from the most reliable sources.

-- Perishable ingredients should be fresh at the time of purchasing.
+- Perishable ingredients should be fresh at the time of purchase.

-- Meat, fish, and dairy products should be free from foul smell and sign of spoilage.
+- Meat, fish, and dairy products should be free from foul smell and signs of spoilage.

 - Fruits and vegetables should be free from bruises and blemishes.

 - Canned foods should be verified for manufacturing date, batch number, and expiry date.

 - Bulged or dented can of products not be bought.